 Hands up if you feel your mojo slipping away?
 We’ve been there!
 This is how we keep running – with no stress or pressure – right though January and out the other side.

 #1 Don’t let one missed run become two

 OK, so you skipped a training session.
-Maybe something came up, you double booked yourself, or maybe the sofa looked more inviting.
+Maybe something came up, or maybe the sofa looked more inviting.
 It’s OK.
 Put it behind you and carry on.
 The worst thing you can do is let one missed session become two… or three.

 #2 Keep it social